xnd-project/xnd-all/doc/tutorials/naive_bayes.rst

 XND agree with this vision).
 See the section at the bottom of this page which details the :ref:`nb_missing_features`.

+This serves as a string-processing example using XND.
+For a numeric-computation example of XND, see the next tutorial :ref:`neural_net_gpu_dask`.

 Reading the dataset
 -------------------